 The streaming power of Netflix and Hulu and soon to be Amazon in 2020.
-The primary focus will be their original material whether movies or shows although due to the lack of interest in their newer original material, you will find less of that and more of movies and TV.
+The primary focus will be their original material whether movies or shows although I do use these platforms to watch old shows and movies.

 7 Netflix Facts by Jake Rossen